TeamIlluminati/G1ANT/IRCTC App Addon/Commands/IRCTCAppLoginCommand.md

 ## Description

-This command logins the user into the app. \nMake sure you have already signed into the app and created a pin.
+This command logins the user into the app.
+Make sure you have already signed into the app and created a pin.

 | Argument | Type | Required | Default Value | Description |
 | -------- | ---- | -------- | ------------- | ----------- |